Ring of Jumping Gear Guide 5e: Backflip Over a Goblin!

 How far you can jump in D&D 5e is dependent on two things: first, whether you are trying to jump horizontally or vertically, and second, whether or not you have at least 10 feet of movement before you jump.

-So, while a Ring of Jumping might conceivably give a scrawny sorcerer or wizard (with, say Strength 8) a horizontal jump distance of 24 feet, it’s still only going to raise their basic distance for a high jump (2 feet) to 6 feet, which is still less than an unassisted character with an 18 in Strength.
+So, while a Ring of Jumping might conceivably give a scrawny sorcerer or wizard (with, say Strength 8) a horizontal jump distance of 24 feet, it’s still only going to raise their basic distance for a high jump (2 feet) to 6 feet.

 Jump amplifies existing ability rather than leveling the playing field.
 Put a Ring of Jumping on a character with an 18 or even 20 in Strength, and you start to get some wild figures.
 How about a vertical jump distance of 24 feet?
 Or a horizontal leap of 60 feet?